Last updated 2/16/2023

 A penile physical examination is typically enough to identify balanitis.
 If the cause is related to a friction burn on the penis, it’s easy to treat by wearing looser closing.
 To rule out illnesses like infections that might produce similar symptoms, extra testing may occasionally be needed.
 To test for a bacterial or fungal infection that could be the source of the symptoms of balanitis, a sample of urine or any discharge may be collected with a swab.

-Balanitis is typically be treated conservatively and without surgery in youngsters.
+Balanitis is typically be treated conservatively and without surgery in infants and young men.
 Retracting the foreskin is generally not advised since hygiene is crucial to maintaining the area’s cleanliness.
 The penis should be kept as dry as spotless as you can.
 Water that is lukewarm should be used to wash it.

 Use of soap or other products like baby wipes, might irritate the sensitive skin in this region, is not essential.
 Before dressing, the penis should first be properly dried.
 After urinating, the penis should be carefully dried.